ninelanterns/moodle-tool_iprestriction/README.md

 This plugin restricts access to Moodle courses based on a users IP address.
 Users who do not have an allowed IP are shown an access denied error.

+This is broadly similar to use an access condition but is a single setting that applies to the entire course, and not a single module.

 **Note:** This plugin does not block Moodle Administrators from accessing a course.

 ## Supported Moodle Versions